Angled disc choke coverage for high-temperature, steam-service, and pressure-management applications.

 Best Fit Summary

-• Best When The application needs angled-body disc control, high-temperature support, or reliable stem sealing.
+- Best When The application needs disc-style control, high-temperature support, or reliable stem sealing.

 Common Questions